reecesavage/nova-ext-mission-post-summary/README.md

 ### Labels and Configuration
 The admin control panel for this extension allows the admin to change:
-- Labels to suite your games.
+- Labels to suit your games.
 - Enable or disable including the summary field in post emails.
 - The Number of lines to show in the text box when authoring a mission post.
 Default 5.